Welcome to the new KidsHealth website! See what is new.

 The diaphragm is a sheet of muscle that sits under the lungs.
 It separates the chest from the tummy.
 The diaphragm muscle is important for bringing air into the lungs during normal breathing.

-Types of congenital airway problems
+Types of congenital breathing problems

 Tracheal stenosis